ubyssey/volunteer/installation/docker.md

 source bin/activate
 ```

+#### Note for Mac

+Docker have [a known CPU overusage issue](https://github.com/docker/for-mac/issues/1759) for macOS that may make your fan go wild.

+Jason, one of our volunteers, found figured out [a trick](https://github.com/docker/for-mac/issues/1759) to fix the issue!

 ## Fork repositories

 We will now download `ubyssey.ca` and `dispatch` projects.
 Follow [our forking instructions](/installation/forking-the-repo.md) first to copy the project under your GitHub username.
 Run these commands inside `ubyssey-dev` dir (note: to hcheck which dir you are in, try `pwd` command):